 While best known as an Italian grape, the varietal first appeared in the Burgundy region of France in the Middle Ages, where it was known as Pinot Gris.

 • Pinot is a variation of the French pineau, referring to a pine tree.
-The varietal got its name from the pinecone-shaped formation of its grape clusters.
+The varietal got its name from the pine cone-shaped formation of its grape clusters.

 • Gris is French for gray, so named because of the grayish color of the grape’s skin.
-The grapes range in color from greyish blue to brownish pink and the color variations can occur within the same cluster [source].
+The grapes range in color from grayish blue to brownish pink and the color variations can occur within the same cluster [source].

 • Pinot Gris along with Pinot Blanc, another white grape, are both mutations of Burgundy’s red Pinot Noir grape.